 This idea of small and artisanal is continued in the branding too.
 Tappers Darkside Gin is packaged in a small, square, black apothecary style bottle, with an aged, medicine label bottle front and back.
 The vintage look certainly speaks of the liquid inside… if the bottle were a tardis, you’d hop right in and land in a time long gone, full of noise and wonder and clandestine parties.

 One point we have to pick at is the gin’s price.
-At £45 for a 50cl bottle (and even more via other retailers), Tappers Darkside Gin comes out at a very high price – the equivalent of £63 for 70cl.
+At £40 for a 50cl bottle (and even more via other retailers), Tappers Darkside Gin comes out at a very high price.
 Defending his prices, Tapril said: “The price for our gin has been set by retailers to reflect the fact that we are independently producing our gin by hand, authentically, in small batches of around 40 bottles.
 Each bottle is individually prepared, from the hand-numbered labels to the wax seal finish.
 Our gin isn’t mass produced or turned off a factory line.
 I won’t compromise on that; it’s what makes us different.”

-That argument is all well and good, but there are other makers we can think of creating gins in small batches at much lower costs – for example Graveney Gin for example also produces 40 bottle batches and charges £35 for a 70cl bottle.
+That argument is all well and good, but there are other makers we can think of creating gins in small batches at much lower costs – for example Graveney Gin for example also produces sub 100 bottle batches and charges £35 for a 70cl bottle.
 Having seen the work that goes into it we certainly can’t argue that it’s less labour intensive than that which goes into producing Darkside.
-Direct comparisons aside, in our opinion there is just no way to justify the price tag with the calibre and diversity of independently owned craft gins on offer under the £35 mark in today’s scene.
+Direct comparisons aside, in our opinion it is very difficult to justify the price tag with the calibre and diversity of independently owned craft gins on offer under the £35 mark in today’s scene.
 We quite consistent on that across our reviews and while we value the small and the can appreciate what modern luxury looks like, small bottles and bigger price tags will always get flack here.
-For those doing the math and to add context to our bemusement – even less so if one considers that the initial investment needed to purchase stills, plumb them in and the production overheads thereafter are lower for compound gins, you can see why we’re making a point here…
+For those doing the math and to add context – if one considers the initial investment needed to purchase stills, plumb them in and the production overheads thereafter are lower for compound gins, you can see why we’re making a point here…